 What is the best tablet for the DJI Phantom series drones?

 When looking for the most suitable tablet to operate your DJI Phantom 3 or phantom 4 drone, ideally, you'll want one that doesn't freeze up, crash, or lag during flight time.
-With this, we're going to look at some of the best tablets for DJI Phantom series and discuss their features, pros, and cons in detail.
+With this comparison by RC Hobby Review, we're going to look at some of the best tablets for DJI Phantom series and discuss their features, pros, and cons in detail.